bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

     // error because two paramaters have the same names

-    //var , const or let
+    // var , const or let

     city = "London";
-        console.log(city);// will error because of strict error //handling
+        console.log(city);// will error because of strict error // handling

     // will work without 'use strict'